SadeeshaJayawardhana/Most-Wanted-Movies/README.md

 # 🎬 Most Wanted Movies – Movie Rental & Review Platform
 A web-based Movie Rental and Review Platform that allows users to browse, rent, download, and review movies dynamically.
-This application serves both movie lovers and administrators with a complete movie management solution.
+This application serves both movie enthusiasts and administrators with a complete movie catalog, rental, and review management solution.
----
 ## 🎯 Project Overview

 Most Wanted Movies is a lightweight yet feature-rich web platform built with Java, JSP, and Servlets that allows users to browse, rent, download, and review movies.
 It uses plain text files for data storage — showcasing how powerful applications can be developed even without a traditional database.